 Northern access road from the R27 to Paballelo, Upington.
 It was an EPWP funded project.
 To create temporary work for the local labourers.
 It was necessary to pave the road with interlocking pavers.
 Total project cost was about R4,7m.

-Upgrading of Road DR3322 from N10 intersection to Karakoel Research Station.
-It was an EPWP funded project.
-To create temporary work for the local labourers.
-It was necessary to pave the road with interlocking pavers.
-Total project cost was about R17m.
+The upgrading of Road DR3322 from N10 intersection to Karakoel Research Station was an Expanded Public Works funded project to create temporary job opportunities for the local community.
+The total project cost amounted to R17m.

 Conduct detail assessment of the existing main dry docks pumps and drain pumps.
 The scope also included the assessment of associated valves, motor efficiency, ventilation to the plant rooms and fire fighting capabilities and requirements.